majakirsch/Internship/README.md

 * tried to get an overlook on outlook
 * learning how to get started with jupyter notebooks
 * cloned repository "ml-assets" and opened it kind of in jupyter notebook
+* installed mongo db and pymongo
+* connected my computer with the database